If you’re planning a trip to London, you’re in for a treat! But you’ll definitely need some must know tips for visiting London.

 There’s also a London Explorers Pass.
 With it, you can pre-select entry to 3, 5, or 7 out of 20 included destinations.

-If you are coming to London for the first time, you may be wondering how much time you need in London to see everything.
+If you are coming to London for the first time, you may be wondering how many days in London you need.
 The answer is that you can’t see everything.
 There are simply too many landmarks, attractions, and museums that demand your time.

 If you want to visit some sites outside London, you should allot more time.